Last Updated on March 8, 2021 by Julia Wilson

 Blood clot formation:

-A thrombus is a blood clot which forms in a blood vessel; in some cases, a portion can break off.
+A thrombus is a blood clot that forms in a blood vessel; in some cases, a portion can break off.
 From there it and travels (embolise) through the circulatory system to another location causing a partial or full blockage of the affected vessel.

 - The damaged blood vessel constricts, which helps to slow down the flow of blood out of the blood vessel.